Skip to footer content

 $vbLabelText $csharpLabel

-This approach provides flexibility for data transformation during import.
-Null values are handled gracefully by converting them to DBNull.Value, ensuring compatibility with database operations.
+This approach gives you full flexibility during import.
+Null values are handled gracefully by converting them to DBNull.Value, ensuring compatibility with database column constraints.
+For further guidance on writing data back to files, see the IronXL write Excel file guide.

 Output